 You can download Colgate’s 10K report from here

-Let us try to answer a couple of quick questions on Colgate’s Cash to master this concept further.
+Let us take an cash and cash equivalents example of Colgate.
+Here we will answer a couple of quick questions on Colgate’s Cash to master this concept further.

 Colgate’s CCE is found in the balance sheet.